gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

 ..  container:: justify

     Let us also choose typical cutoff distances (in nanometer) for each species.
-These cutoffs will be used to ensure that no species are inserted too close from one another:
+These cutoffs will be used to ensure that no species are inserted too close from one another, as it would make the simulation crashed later:

 ..  code-block:: python
-    :caption: *to be copied in generategro.py*

     dSO4 = 0.45
     dNa = 0.28